Jarred Kelenic Player Props: Mariners vs. Astros

-Jarred Kelenic, with a slugging percentage of .432 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners versus the Houston Astros, with J.P.
-France on the hill, May 6 at 9:40 PM ET.
+Jarred Kelenic -- with an on-base percentage of .293 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the Seattle Mariners against the Houston Astros, with Brandon Bielak on the mound, on May 7 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Astros.
+In his last appearance, he went 1-for-4 with an RBI against the Astros.

 Jarred Kelenic Game Info & Props vs. the Astros